Iraivi: Casting

 In February 2015, Karthik released a press statement confirming the casting of Bobby Simha, Vijay Sethupathi and S. J. Suryah as the lead actors, with Karunakaran in a major role.
 Karthik described Iraivi as a performance-driven film, where "good actors can make a huge difference to a scene that might sound or read flat".
 Speaking of Suryah's casting, Karthik stated he had liked Suryah's acting and directorial prowess, but did not want a repeat of the actor's performances in New (2004) and Anbe Aaruyire (2005).
 Simha rejected the notion that his character was negative, calling him a "loyal guy" who "never understands why his friends treat women the way they do.

 In May 2015, Anjali was announced as playing one of the lead actresses; Pooja Kumar had reportedly been considered for the role.
 Kamalinee Mukherjee was confirmed the following month, marking a return to Tamil films after Kadhalna Summa Illai (2009).
 Pooja Devariya had auditioned twice for the film, but shifted to Mumbai for her theatre career after receiving no response from the makers of Iraivi; however, Karthik's management contacted her a few days after, and she joined the film.
 Karthik decided to cast Cheenu Mohan after being impressed with his performance in Thalapathi (1991).
 Mohan, who had been inactive as an actor for years, agreed to Karthik's request to act in the film, making a comeback.
 Vijay Murugan, besides serving as art director, also portrays the antagonistic role of a film producer.

 Filming

 Karthik stated that the film would begin production from April 2015.
 However, principal photography eventually began a month later, on 20 May.
 Scenes featuring Simha and Suryah were first shot during this schedule.
 By early-September, filming was mostly complete, having taken place primarily in Chennai and Wayanad.
 Anjali completed shooting her portions in mid-September 2015.
 Filming wrapped by 30 September, after which post-production works commenced.
 Dubbing works began in November 2015.
-In June 2020, four years since the film's release, the makers released raw footage of the climax sequence performed by Suryah.
+In June 2020, almost four years after the film's release, the makers released raw footage of the climax sequence performed by Suryah.
 According to Karthik, some people suggested he give the film a happy ending, but he found that "tough".